Colonization of the Moon: Exporting material to Earth

 Exporting material to Earth in trade from the Moon is problematic due to the cost of transportation, which would vary greatly if the Moon is industrially developed.
 One suggested trade commodity is helium-3 (^{3}He) which is carried by the solar wind and accumulated on the Moon's surface over billions of years, but occurs only rarely on Earth.
 Helium-3 might be present in the lunar regolith in quantities of 0.01 ppm to 0.05 ppm (depending on soil).
 In 2006 it had a market price of about $1,500 per gram ($1.5M per kilogram), more than 120 times the value per unit weight of gold and over eight times the value of rhodium.

 In the future ^{3}He harvested from the Moon may have a role as a fuel in thermonuclear fusion reactors.
 It should require about 100 MT of helium-3 to produce the electricity that Earth uses in a year and there should be enough on the Moon to provide that much for 10,000 years.

-In 2024, an American startup called Interlune announced plans to mine Helium on the Moon for export to Earth.
+In 2024, an American startup called Interlune announced plans to mine helium on the Moon for export to Earth.
 The first mission plans to use NASA's Commercial Lunar Payload Services program to arrive on the moon.

 Exporting propellant obtained from lunar water

-To reduce the cost of transport, the Moon could store propellants produced from lunar water at one or several depots between the Earth and the Moon, to resupply rockets or satellites in Earth orbit.
+To reduce the cost of transport, the Moon could store propellants produced from lunar water at one or several depots between the Earth and the Moon, to resupply rockets or satellites to deep space.